- Darwin DavisCross-Sector Alliances, Navigating Organizational Change

 Joyce Sullivan is founder and CEO of SocMediaFin, a boutique social media consulting firm specializing in social media leadership training for nonprofit organizations, creative arts, specialty firms and regulated industries.
-She currently teaches social media communications at Baruch College, School of Public Affairs.
+She currently teaches social media communications at the Austin W. Marxe School of Public and International Affairs at Baruch College.
 Ms. Sullivan recently joined the advisory board of the Yonkers Film Festival leading their digital media strategic expansion efforts.
 She created the Chief Digital Officer (CDO) role at the Financial Women’s Association, and held that position for three years while co-chairing their Strategic Marketing committee.

 - Kim KleinResource Mobilization

 Kim Klein is an internationally known trainer, speaker and author, well known for her ability to deliver information in a practical, down-to-earth and humorous way.
 She has a wide range of nonprofit experience, having worked as staff and as a volunteer and a board member.

 Kim is the author of five books, including Reliable Fundraising in Unreliable Times, which won the McAdam Book Award.
 Her classic text, Fundraising for Social Change, now in its seventh edition, is widely used in the field and in university degree programs.
 Her other books include Fundraising for the Long Haul, Ask and You Shall Receive, and Fundraising in Times of Crisis.
 She is the series editor of the Kim Klein Fundraising Series at Jossey Bass Publishers.
 She was a member of the Building Movement Project where she worked on a project called Nonprofits Talking Taxes.
 Kim is a Fellow with On the Commons and blogs at kimkleinandthecommons.blogspot.com.